Comprehensive Employee Benefits & Group Health Insurance Solutions in Arkansas

 • Out-of-pocket expenses

-How Do Small Business Group Health Insurance Plans Work in Arkansas?
+How Do Small Business Group Health Insurance Programs Work in Arkansas?

-There are several ways that insurance plans work for small businesses in Arkansas.
+There are several ways that insurance packages work for small businesses in Arkansas.

 The second option is the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 Employers can offer a certain amount of money in benefits each month to employees who purchase insurance individually.

-It is also possible to invest in a health reimbursement plan such as Group Coverage Health.
-The company would provide a group health plan and a monthly allowance to cover to cover for the expenses.
+It is also possible to invest in a health reimbursement solution such as Team Coverage Health.
+The company would provide a collective health package and a monthly allowance to cover to cover for the expenses.

-The riskiest options for small business health coverage plans are self-funded plans.
+The riskiest options for small business health coverage programs are self-funded plans.
 Instead of making a monthly payment, employees submit their medical bills or prescription medications, and employers compensate them accordingly.

 Lastly, Associate Health Plans (AHPs) are another option for small businesses.
 An AHP is when a group of smaller firms within an industry or location join forces to purchase coverage from an insurance company for a larger insurance policy.